boregar/omeka-s-module-ckeconfig/README.md

 Once installed and activated, click the **Configure** button to set the following settings:
 - Enabled: enables or disables CKEConfig.
 - Allowed roles: only users who have one of these roles can use the custom configuration.
 Leave unchecked for no restriction.
-- CKEditor config: the custom configuration as a JS object.
+- CKEditor config: the custom configuration, formatted as a JS object.
+Make sure the syntax is valid.
+- CKEditor styles: The styles to be added to the default styleset avalailable under the Styles dropdown, formatted as a JS array.
 Make sure the syntax is valid.

 ## Resources